Pinaki82/Tulu-C-IDE/README.md

 Mode: Normal, Insert both.

-Closes the current file, but keep it in the buffer (memory).
+Closes the current file, but keeps it in the buffer (memory).

 -----------------------------------